 Redesign Your Space: Tips to Bring the Right Energy to Your Home

-A well-designed space is critical to the success of any remodeling project, and the same goes for your home renovation.
+A well-designed space is critical to the success of any renovation.
 As you plan your redesign, consider the way you want to feel at home and the energy you want to share with your guests.
-Work with the space you have, and keep each room’s purpose in mind as you go
+Work with the space you have, and keep each room’s purpose in mind as you go.

 Searching for tips to bring the right energy to your home?
 Have you ever noticed how McDonald’s and your favorite sushi restaurant feel different when you walk into them?
 How the colors and lighting in your local fast-food chain make you want to get in and out as quickly as possible, while a spa’s design makes you want to stay for hours?